jnbt/NeoNetwork/README.md

 ## Installation

-If you don't have access to [Microsoft VisualStudio](http://msdn.microsoft.com/de-de/vstudio) you can just use Unity3D and its compiler.
-Or use your VisualStudio installation in combination with [Visual Studio Tools for Unity](http://unityvs.com) to compile a DLL-file, which can be included into your project.
+You can either use to copy the source files of this project into your Unity3D project or use Visual Studio to compile a DLL-file to be included in your project.

 ### Using Unity3D

 * Clone the repository
 * Copy the files from `Assets\NeoNetwork` into your project
+  * This folder also includes an Assembly definition file

 ### Using VisualStudio

 * Clone the repository
 * Open `NeoNetwork.sln` with Visual Studio
 * Build the solution using "Build -> Build NeoNetwork"
-* Import the DLL into your Unity3D project
+* Import the DLL (`obj/Release/NeoNetwork.dll`) into your Unity3D project

 Hint: Unity currently always reset the LangVersion to "7.3" which isn't supported by Visual Studio.
 Therefor you need to manually set / revert the `LangVersion` to `6` in `NeoNetwork.csproj`:

-    <LangVersion>7.3</LangVersion>
+    <LangVersion>6</LangVersion>

 ## Dependencies